vlaaad/plusinia/README.md

 [Superlifter](https://github.com/oliyh/superlifter).
 Superlifter can batch data loading requests across all executing queries by using a combination of time windows and batch sizes.
-This results in a good overall performance at the expense of slightly increased query execution times due to time windows where execution engine waits for batch to fill.
+This results in a good overall performance at the expense of slightly increased query execution times due to time windows where execution engine waits for a batch to fill.

 Plusinia provides an alternative solution for a use case where individual query execution time is more important than overall server performance.